CIICADALab/CIICADALab.github.io/content/_index.md

-___CIICADA (Control, Information, Intelligence, Communications, Automation, Decision, and Autonomy) Lab___ is an inter-cluster research lab committed to advancing research and education in control, information, decision, and autonomy sciences.
+___CIICADA (Control, Information, Intelligence, Communications, Automation, Decision, and Autonomy) Lab___ is an inter-cluster research lab committed to advancing research and education in control, information, decision, and autonomy sciences located at the [School of Engineering](https://eng.anu.edu.au/), The Australian National University.
 Of particular interest are the areas of _optimisation and game theory and its applications; systems and control theory; autonomy; quantum systems; and complex networks (including networks of dynamical systems, communications networks, and social networks)_.
 CIICADA Lab is at the forefront of major methodological developments in a wide range of fields,
 including: _robotics, telecommunications, information technology, energy, and defence_.